codesynthesis-com/odb/odb-tests/README.md

 # odb-tests - tests for ODB compiler

-This package contains tests for `odb`, object-relational mapping (ORM) compiler for C++.
+This package contains tests for `ODB`, object-relational mapping (ORM) compiler for C++.

 ## Setting up PostgreSQL for running tests